Where do you get your ideas?

 If you could meet any person, alive or dead, who would it be, and why?

 I have a list, really, and it’s hard to choose.
-Honesty though, I think it would be Shakespeare.
+Honestly though, I think it would be Shakespeare.
 Not an original answer, but his plays are the basis for almost all modern storytelling.

 What is your favorite place to travel to, and why?